 What to Expect in Group Therapy

 Group therapy sessions, that is ‘closed’ groups, typically run for 1.5 hours.
 Some are shorter and some are longer in duration.
-There are typically 6-8 members in a therapy group.
+There are typically 6-8 members in a psychotherapy group.
 In order to participate one has to abide by and sign a contract, covering things like confidentiality, privacy, substance-use, and extra-group activity.

 To be a candidate for group therapy, you would have done work on yourself and are ready for another modality.
 It can also function as an adjunct to what you are currently doing in individual and/or couples therapy.
 If you want to do some powerful work and group therapy is not new to you, please reach out with any questions or comments.